KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 ## Startup And Update Coordination

-Version `1.1.15` also adjusts the runtime shape so the main window can open sooner while slower background work continues after launch.
+Version `1.1.16` also keeps the runtime shape where the main window can open sooner while slower background work continues after launch.

 Current startup and update characteristics include: